Sourabh0052/QR_Code_generator_using_html_css_js/README.md

 # QR_Code_generator_using_html_css_js
-Generate and download your own QR Code
+Generate and download your own QR Code by adding simple URL or text